crsuzh/SwissRN/content/computational/index.md

 Date       | Topic                                                  | Speaker
 -----------|--------------------------------------------------------|---------------------------------
-2024-02-21 | Reproducibility and beyond with Snakemake and Datavzrd | Johannes Köster, Uni Duisburg Essen 2024-03-20 | Reproducibility for Causal Discovery                   | Jack Kuipers, ETH Zurich 2024-04-17 | *Available slot*                                       | *TBA* 2024-05-15 | *Available slot*                                       | *TBA*
+2024-02-21 | Transparency, reproducibility and the democratization of an ecosystem - the benefits of Snakemake 8 | Johannes Köster, University of Duisburg-Essen
+2024-03-20 | Reproducibility for Causal Discovery                   | Jack Kuipers, ETH Zurich 2024-04-17 | *Available slot*                                       | *TBA*
+2024-05-15 | *Available slot*                                       | *TBA*